jozsefsallai/fastbin/README.md

 ## Privacy

 Please do NOT post any of your secret keys or passwords to a fastbin server.
 Every URL is unlisted, but again, available for the public.
+Snippets are NOT encrypted (i.e. they're plaintext).
+If there's popular demand for snippet encryption, I'll make sure to include that.

 ## Todo

-* Optimizations (especially for frontend builds)
 * Unit tests
 * Private snippet hosting
 * PWA